addosampong/db-capstone-project/readme.md

 The Project is organized according to Tasks per the weekly schedule of the course.
 In view of that, the progression of the Project will be outlined in the various supporting Jupyter Notebook files according to these weekly tasks schedule.

 - The documentation for the Little Lemon database creation, MySQL queries and the analysis and visualization of the Little Lemon data is contained in the notebook named **little_lemon_database_and_analysis.ipynb**.
-- The documentation fo the creation of the database client is contained in the notebook named **configuring_mysql_connector.ipynb**
+- The documentation for the creation of the database client is contained in the notebook named **configuring_mysql_connector.ipynb**

 ```python